 These weekly assignments are designed to help you absorb the course material while improving the effectiveness of your writing.
 Completed assignments are to be 1-page single-spaced maximum and will be graded for content, grammar, writing style, and formatting - details will be provided in class.
-The assignments are based on the weekly readings and will be posted on Moodle one week before they are due.
-The due date of an assignment is 9:00PM on the last day of the week they are assigned.
+The assignments are based on the weekly readings and are due 9:00PM the day before the related lecture.
 Assignments must be uploaded to the relevant Moodle dropbox.
 The 20% writing assignment grade is broken down as follows: